Thresh514/DS-X-bluebikes-demand-forecast/README.md

 * Bluebikes System Data page; GBFS feed links and station list information.
 * GBFS specification (station\_information capacity; station\_status availability).
 * OpenWeather API docs for hourly and historical data (if used).

-> We will add exact URLs and data license text in the final report README once the repo is created.

 ---